-Many historic ships have had their names changed or passed on to another.
-For example, the US Navy has had eight different ships named Enterprise, with a ninth planned to carry on the legacy.
-A number of different vessels saw action during the Second World War and some, like the German cruiser Deutschland, had their names changed in the middle of the conflict.
+Many ships have had their names changed or passed on to another.
+For example, the US Navy has had eight different vessels called Enterprise, with a ninth planned to carry on the legacy.
+A number of different ones saw action during World War II, and some, like the German cruiser Deutschland, had their names changed in the middle of the conflict.

-This can happen for a number of reasons, including an older vessel being demolished or being sold to another country, where it gets a title in accordance with its new owner’s naval traditions.
+This happens for a number of reasons, including older vessels being demolished or sold to other countries, where they receive names in accordance with their new owners’ naval traditions.
 Deutschland, however, was renamed for a much different, albeit practical, reason.

 German Cruiser Deutschland

-Deutschland was 610 feet long, could reach a top speed of 28 knots and was well-equipped with armaments that were improved during the Second World War.
-Prior to the conflict, she was used for non-intervention patrols during the Spanish Civil War, during which she was attacked by bombers.
+Deutschland was 610 feet long, could reach a top speed of 28 knots and was well-equipped with armaments that were improved upon during the Second World War.
+She was used for non-intervention patrols during the Spanish Civil War, during which she was attacked by bombers.
 During the second bombing, Deutschland suffered damage to her upper deck, armored deck and third starboard, resulting in the death of 31 crew members.

-In the lead-up to World War II, Deutschland, along with her sister ship Admiral Graf Spee, were positioned in the Atlantic Ocean to attack Allied vessels once Germany officially declared war.
+In the lead-up to WWII, Deutschland, along with her sister ship Admiral Graf Spee, were positioned in the Atlantic Ocean to attack Allied vessels once Germany officially declared war.

 Changing Deutschland‘s name

-The decision to rename Deutschland came from the German Chancellor himself.
-He realized it would be a public relations disaster to have a ship sharing the country’s name sink.
-In wartime, this was always a possibility, and changing the name would avoid any scandal or public discontent.
+The decision to rename Deutschland came from the Führer himself.
+He realized it would be a public relations disaster to have a ship sharing the country’s name, sink.
+In wartime, this was always a possibility, and renaming her would avoid scandal or public discontent.